conradfriedrich/conradfriedrich.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a postdoc at the Munich Center for Mathematical Philosophy (MCMP) at LMU Munich.
+I'm a postdoc at the <a href="https://www.mcmp.philosophie.uni-muenchen.de/index.html">Munich Center for Mathematical Philosophy (MCMP)</a> at <a href="https://www.lmu.de/de/index.html">LMU Munich</a>.

 My research focuses on issues in epistemology and the philosophy of language.